Ninja-Squad/ninja-squad.github.com/_posts/2019-01-07-what-is-new-angular-7.2.md

 The router gains a new feature allowing to pass dynamic data to the component you want to navigate to, without adding them into the URL.
-This is currently handled by a shared service for example, but it can be cumbersome to have to create a service to just pass a few data.
+This could be done by using a shared service, but it can be cumbersome to have to create a service to just pass a few data.

 The router now uses the full capacity of the [Browser History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API),